 Vicarious liability is a legal doctrine under which parties can be held indirectly liable for an injury, even though they did not cause it.
-Someone who is "vicariously liable" may be legally responsible for a plaintiff's medical bills, lost wages, pain and suffering and other losses.
+In California, someone who is vicariously liable may be legally responsible for a plaintiff's medical bills, lost wages, pain and suffering and other losses.

 However, the doctrine is limited to situations in which the party has a legal relationship to the person who caused the harm and the right to control at least some of that person's actions.